-Some positions include job duties with an inherent risk.
-In these positions, the appropriate Personal Protective Equipment (PPE), based on job function and the Occupational Safety and Health Administration (OSHA) requirements, will be provided by the agency.
-Footwear is not generally considered PPE unless required by state code or standard.
+Some positions or contracts include job duties with an inherent risk.
+In these cases, the appropriate Personal Protective Equipment (PPE), based on job function and the Occupational Safety and Health Administration (OSHA) requirements, will be provided by the agency.
+Footwear is considered PPE and purchased by WSCJTC for specific positions requiring it for safety reasons.